AdaGold/BankAccounts/README.md

     **Owner ID** - (Fixnum) a unique identifier corresponding to an owner

 ## Wave 3
+### Learning Goals
+- Use inheritance to share some behavior across classes
+- Enhance functionality built in Wave 1

+### Requirements
 Create a `SavingsAccount` class which should inherit behavior from the `Account` class.
 It should include the following updated functionality:
 - The initial balance cannot be less than $10.
 If it is, this will `raise` an `ArgumentError`
 - Updated withdrawal functionality: